ravi115/JDBC-Tutorials/postgress/postgres-installation.md

-#This is postgres database installation on ubuntu machine.
+### This is postgres database installation on ubuntu machine.

+1. Go to su mode.

+        sudo su -

+2. Run the below command to install the postgress | if not logged in as root user then append **sudo** in the installation cmd.

+            apt-get update
+            apt-get install postgresql postgresql-contrib

+3. configure the postgres as service.

+            update-rc.d postgresql enable

+4. start service as deamon.

+            service postgresql start